 For many reasons, I recommend carrying a lightweight backup gun or BUG in a front pocket holster.
 I recommend the Ruger LCP, Ruger LCP 2, or the Glock 42 in .380 (though just a bit too big for most people for front pocket carry comfortably).
 I also recommend the Ruger LCR revovler in various calibers.
 In .380, by far the most effective round is any 90 grain XTP loading from various manufacturers such as Fiocchi, Hornady American Gunner/Hornady Custom, or Precision One.

 #1 Any HST.
 124 grain standard velocity is the best IMO for under 3.5" barrels because of more consistent penetration with just slightly less velocity from a 3.5" barrel compared to the Plus P version.
 3.5" or longer I would prefer the extra velocity/ME of the Plus P. Standard is Perfect also for those that do not want Plus P ammo.
 Micro 150 gr.
-I would stay away from unless needed if under 2.8" barrel perhaps, so I think regular 124 or 147 are fine, as 147 gr. perform very well.
+I would stay away from unless needed if under 2.8" barrel perhaps, so I think regular 124 or 147 are fine, as both also perform very well.

 #2.
 Golden Saber 124 gr.
-Plus P either bonded or not, because in unbonded the lead core sabot actually penetrates deeper after shedding the jacket (perhaps when going through bone or ribs) even if older tech that isn't aesthetically pleasing to the eye.
-Bonded perhaps better for bottom of mags or backup mags.
+Plus P either bonded, Black Belt bonded, or not, because in unbonded the lead core sabot actually penetrates deeper after shedding the jacket (perhaps when going through bone or ribs) even if older tech that isn't aesthetically pleasing to the eye.
+Most seem to prefer using bonded.

 #3.
 9bple 115 gr.
 Plus P Plus only in modern high quality firearms of between 3.5-4.5" barrels.
 Real World Street Result Reports were outstanding similar to the most highly tounted .357 magnum 125 gr.
 JSPHP load.
 It is also a great value budget friendly round and except in cold conditions, can deliver 1328 fps 450 ft. lbs or more of energy on target from 3.5-4.5" barrels vs just 355 (from a 3.5" barrel) for the great performing 124 gr.
 HST!
 This round is better for wamer climates/summer/lighter clothing, as contrary to most rounds penetrates too little through very heavy clothing.